pycon-mentored-sprints/write-ups/PyCon_website_description.md

 ## About the organisers

 - [Tania Allard](https://twitter.com/ixek) is the founder and organiser of PyLadies NorthWest UK and contributor to and maintainer of a number of open source projects.
-- [Mariatta Wijaya](https://twitter.com/mariatta) is active in the open source community as a Python core developer and has contributed to various other projects.
-She also helps organize PyLadies Vancouver meetup and PyCascades conference.
 - [Nina Zakharenko](https://twitter.com/nnja).
-Nina is a Senior Cloud Developer Advocate at Microsoft, focusing on Python.
+Nina is a Principal Cloud Developer Advocate at Microsoft, focusing on Python.
 Before joining Microsoft, she was a Senior Software Engineer with over a decade of experience writing software for companies like Reddit, Meetup, and HBO.
-In her spare time, she enjoys snowboarding, hiking, and tinkering with wearable electronics from her home base in Portland, OR.
+In her spare time, she enjoys snowboarding, hiking, and tinkering with wearable electronics from her home base in San Diego, CA.
-- [Nikoleta Glynatsi](https://twitter.com/NikoletaGlyn) is a PhD student at the University of Cardiff.
-She is a member of PyData Cardiff, maintainer, and main developer or Arcas and the Axelrod Python library, respectively, coach for Django Girls and frequent volunteer for a number of PyCon events.